Thomas Morstead

-Thomas James Morstead (born March 8, 1986) is an American professional football punter for the San Francisco 49ers of the National Football League (NFL).
+Thomas James Morstead (born March 8, 1986) is an American professional football punter and kickoff specialist.
 He played college football for the SMU Mustangs and was selected by the New Orleans Saints in the fifth round of the 2009 NFL draft.
 Morstead has also played for the New York Jets, Atlanta Falcons, and Miami Dolphins.

 Early life

 Morstead was born in Houston, Texas, and was raised in a nearby suburb of Pearland, Texas.
 He has one brother, Patrick.
 Morstead attended Pearland High School and won varsity letters in football and basketball.
 In football, Morstead received second-team All-District honors and was named the Brazoria County Special Teams MVP as a senior.
 He was also a member of the National Honor Society, adding Academic All-State honors.

 College career

 Morstead enrolled at Southern Methodist in 2004, turning down scholarship offers from Texas Christian, Rice, Texas and Missouri, but spent the season as a redshirt.
 He was a member of the Conference USA's Academic Honor Roll in 2005, but never appeared in a game.
 Morstead took over place-kicking and punting chores in 2006, earning All-Conference USA third-team honors.
 He led Conference USA with an average of 43.82 yards on 50 attempts, the best average by an SMU punter since Craig James averaged 44.9 yards in 1982.
 Morstead made 13 of 18 field goals and 34 of 35 extra points for a total of 73 points.
 He recorded one solo tackle.

 As a sophomore, Morstead was a consensus All-Conference USA first-team pick and also gained league academic honors.
 He again led C-USA with a 44.65-yard average.
 Morstead scored 82 points and set the league single-season record by making all 43 extra point attempts, as he also connected on 13 of 20 field goals.
 Morstead concentrated more on directional punting in 2008.
 The All-Conference USA honorable mention averaged 41.78 yards on 59 punts.
 Morstead made 11 of 15 field goals, 29 of 30 extra points, and amassed 62 points.